Quick and Easy Chili

 - Shredded cheddar cheese, optional

-- In a 2-qt. saucepan, cook beef, onion and green pepper until the meat is browned and the vegetables are tender.
-Drain.
+- In a large saucepan, cook the beef, onion and green pepper over medium heat until the meat is no longer pink; drain.
 Add the next six ingredients; cover and simmer for 20 minutes.
-Sprinkle individual servings with cheese if desired.
-Yield: 6 servings.
+Serve with cheese if desired.